-installation scripts implement a VMRA Flavor by deploying the required components specified by a Configuration Profile.
+Installation scripts implement a VMRA Flavor by deploying the required components specified by a Configuration Profile.
 Each VMRA Flavor is built on the following:

 - Intel Platform foundation with Intel processors and technologies. - Hardware BOM optimized for delivering an application at a specific location using a deployment model.
-For example, to support a UPF workload at the Remote CO, the VMRA deployment is populated with the maximum available network interface cards (NICs). - Software BOM leverages the Intel platform and enables cloud-native adoption. - Installation (Ansible) Playbook automates the installation of a Reference Architecture Flavor per a Configuration Profile specification.
+For example, to support a UPF workload at the Remote CO, the VMRA deployment is populated with the maximum available Intel[®] Ethernet Adapters. - Software BOM leverages the Intel platform and enables cloud-native adoption. - Installation (Ansible) Playbook automates the installation of a Reference Architecture Flavor per a Configuration Profile specification.